KijongHan/KijongHan/README.md

 👨‍💻 I like to build things<br/>
 👨‍🏫 I like learning new ideas<br/>
-🧪 I like experimenting with different technologies
+🧪 I like experimenting with different technologies<br />
 ♥️ contributing to open source

 ## My socials 🔍